Atlas-Test-WC/policy-lookup-agent/README.md

 # Policy Lookup Agent

-A minimal educational project that shows how an AI agent, an MCP server, tools, prompts, and a simple data source work together.
+A minimal project that shows how an AI agent, an MCP server, tools, prompts, and a simple data source work together.

-## What Is an Agent?

-An **agent** is a program that uses a large language model (LLM) to decide what to do next.
-Instead of only generating text, the agent can call **tools** to look up information, then use those results to answer the user.

 In this project, `agent.py` is the agent.
 It: